alistairjoelquinn/sn-typescript/README.md

 ## Redux

 Redux Thunk has been used for the action creators.
-Fortunately it will be clear to see how you would define types in a Redux project without using.
+Fortunately it will be clear to see how you would define types in a Redux project without using it.

 There are two main considerations in typing this part of the project.
 The first one is how to type state, the second is how to type the action creators.
 Let's begin with state.

 Defining state is important as you will also use this definition wherever `useSelector` is used.
 What needs to be defined is a structure of what state will look like, which can be referred to as RootState.
-In this project it will simply be a single property, whose value is an array of users.
+In this project it will be a single property, whose value is an array of users.

-In the FindPeople component a type definition for a single other user has already been created, so this has been imported and extended to add the additional properties which will be stored in each one of these objects in state.
+In the FindPeople component, a type definition for a single user has already been created.
+This has been imported and extended to add the additional properties which will be stored in each one of these objects in state.
 Now we can specify what the expected stucture of our state will be.

 ```js
 import { User } from '../FindPeople';